Constance Chan

-Constance Chan (Chinese: 陳康堤, born 4 October, 2004) is a Hong Kong singer-songwriter.
+Constance Chan (Chinese: 陳康堤, born 4 October 2004) is a Hong Kong singer-songwriter.
 She is the daughter of singer Eason Chan and former actress Hilary Tsui.
+Her boyfriend is tennis player Coleman Wong.

 Biography

 Early life

 Chan was born in 2004 at Queen Mary Hospital in Hong Kong.
 Her English name was chosen by her mother, actress-turned-fashion buyer Hilary Tsui, while her Chinese name, Hong-tai (康堤), was chosen by lyricist Wyman Wong.
 The following year, her father, Eason Chan, released the song "Grown Up Girl" (大個女) on his album U87 as a gift to her.
 She attended Diocesan Girls' Junior School and later Diocesan Girls' School, where she was a member of the choir and the handball team.

 From a young age, Chan was featured in her father's musical work.
 A photograph of her, taken by her father, was used as the cover of his 2006 EP, Life Continues....
 The release also included the song "Growing Up Too Fast" (大得太快), which features samples of Chan's voice and laughter.
 In 2011, she played piano on and appeared in the music video for the track "Baby Song" on his album ?.
 In 2023, she provided backing vocals for his song "Blind Marriage, Mute Spouse" (盲婚啞嫁).